codefresh-io/cap-docs.codefresh.io/_docs/deployment/manage-application.md

 {:/}

 ### On-demand application sync
 Synchonize applications manually to sync the desired state with the live state.
-Instead of waiting for Argo CD to detect differences between the desired and live states to initate the sync, select the relevant sync options or even select the specific resources to sync and expedite Git-to-cluster sync.
+Instead of waiting for Argo CD to detect differences between the desired and live states and initate the sync, select the relevant sync options or select the specific resources to sync and expedite Git-to-cluster sync.
 On-demand application sync is useful if you have updated only a few resources.

 Manual application sync options are grouped into:
 * Revision settings with branch and Kubernetes apply options